Tennis-Chardy drops the ball and fumes at chair umpire during defeat

 "She says she didn't even see the ball.
 I don't know what she's doing because she doesn't call in or out.
 She just called the score, and if she doesn't watch the point, I don't know why she's on the chair.
 That's it."

-Chardy reiterated his call for officials to be fined for errors they make.
+Chardy reiterated his call for officials to be fined for any errors they make.

 "If I miss a point, then break my racquet, I'll get fined.
 You can do a huge mistake, and nothing will happen to you," Chardy said.